 It’s a big city, that’s for sure!
 But is it worth a visit?
 Here is a list of the amazing things to do in St. Louis, Missouri, that will make it one of Missouri’s finest.

 If you’ve never been, I’m doubtful you’ve not heard the good things about it.
-And if you’ve not heard about it, you are sure to learn everything about it now.
+And if you’ve not heard about it, you will learn everything about it now.

 St. Louis, Missouri, or the Gateway to the West, is the 2nd largest city in Missouri.
 And with over 25 million visitors each year, it’s undoubtedly among the top tourist destinations in the United States.